 From the Office of the Department Head…

 In addition to course work, our students make time for student organizations, internships, study abroad, student employment and much more.
-Our alumni choose careers that include employment with government agencies; working for interest groups and research organizations; joining the corporate world in marketing, public relations, government relations, journalism, and other specialties; and taking positions on the staffs of elected and appointed political officials.
+Our alumni choose careers that include employment with government agencies; working for interest groups and research organizations; joining the corporate world in marketing, public relations, journalism, and other specialties; and taking positions on the staffs of elected and appointed political officials.
 Many of our students go on to law school and have successful careers practicing law.

 As faculty, it is our goal to enhance the student experience inside and outside the classroom.
 All of us are active scholars who publish books and articles in our specialties, and we also love to teach and spend time with our students.
 We make opportunities for our graduate and undergraduate students to engage side-by-side in faculty research, using a variety of methods and new technologies.

-Wishing you a successful semester,
+Wishing you a successful school year,